Indemos/Canvas/README.md

 Nevertheless, trying various options from that guide I wasn't able to find anything fast and flexible enough for my needs, so created my own.

 - Usage samples can be found [here](https://github.com/Indemos/Canvas-V3/tree/main/Sample/Pages)
-- Possible [application](https://github.com/Indemos/Terminal-V2) of this library
+- Possible application of this library is [here](https://github.com/Indemos/Terminal-V2)

 # Nuget